cnheider/droid/README.md

 - [ ] Exponential Proximity Regularisation Penalty
 - [ ] Reset properly
 - [ ] Make an option for transforms all coordinates into camera relative
+- [ ] Be able to change time setting and step lenghts in frame counts

 # Other Components Of The Neodroid Platform